 This Plan covers Police Officers, Correctional Officers and Communications Dispatchers.
-This booklet only covers the provisions applicable to Police Officers - including Student Police Officers.
+This booklet only covers the provisions applicable to Correctional Officers.

 Effective Date of the Plan

 The Plan was established as of July 1, 1973.
 This booklet describes the Plan as most recently amended in 2018.